Skip navigation

 1. Influenza A/H1N1 is a disease that is included in United States animal disease surveillance activities.

-3. Pork Casings - obtain FSIS Form 9060-7 (08/26/2011), Animal Casings Export Certificate for Countries Requiring Ante-mortem, Post-Mortem, and Fit for Human Food Statements.
+3. Pork Casings - obtain FSIS Form 9060-7 (08/26/2011): Animal Casings Export Certificate for Countries Requiring Ante-mortem, Post-Mortem, and Fit for Human Food Statements.
 In addition, obtain a bilingual Additional Certificate with the following statements.
 The FSIS inspector must apply the export stamp showing the corresponding export certificate number to the bottom of the Additional Certificate.
+FSIS Form 9060-7 is not generated by PHIS.

 1. Influenza A/H1N1 is a disease that is included in United States animal disease surveillance activities.

-4. Imported Pork Casings - obtain FSIS Form 9060-18, Animal Casings Export Certificate for Countries Requiring Ante-mortem, Post-mortem, and Sound and Clean Statements.
+4. Imported Pork Casings − obtain FSIS Form 9060-18: Animal Casings Export Certificate for Countries Requiring Ante-mortem, Post-mortem, and Sound and Clean Statements.
 Do not place statements or other markings in the “Remarks” of this Form.
+FSIS Form 9060-18 is not generated by PHIS.

 5. Sheep and Lamp Casings:

-1. All products - Statements for products intended for re-export to Japan:
+1. All products − Statement for products intended for re-export to Japan:

 "The meat and/or meat products described herein were processed under sanitary conditions in accordance with laws and regulations of the United States.
 The laws and regulations of the United States have been deemed to be equivalent to the inspection laws of Japan."